ga-wdi-boston/html-css-layout/README.md

 1. Layout was hard-coded into the page - it couldn't easily be adjusted.
 2. As a result of (1), keeping layout consistent between multiple pages was tedious.
-3. Nesting tables within tables quickly became a nightmare; how could you tell apart the `<tr>` of one level from the `<td>` of another?
+3. Nesting tables within tables quickly became a nightmare - how could you tell apart the `<tr>` of one level from the `<td>` of another?
 4. It wasn't very semantic - our markup would always say 'table', even though our content was typically not a table.